Best Mattress Size for Couples

 - What is the best mattress size for couples?

-- Queen offers the best compromise of space, affordability, and room fit.
-King or Cal King gives extra room if you have space and budget.
+- Queen strikes the best balance of space, affordability, and fit.
+King or Cal King give more room if space and budget allow.

 - Can a full-size mattress work for couples?